rustybucketz30/dotfiles/README.md

 https://github.com/elkowar/eww
 https://elkowar.github.io/eww/

-These are the default in archinstall 2.6.1: added dunst as notification manager qt5-wayland, qt6-wayland, xdg-desktop-portal-hpyrland btop is kinda fire too, swappy maybe for screenshots? no ranger, no starship

 TODOs:
 - installation steps
     - flash to installation medium, USB works, use balenaEtcher to flash .iso file onto USB, eject and neter boot menu (F12 on thinkpad)